 Hope is a somewhat small city located in the state of Arkansas.
 With a population of 9,891 people and four constituent neighborhoods, Hope is the 39th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Hope is generally considered to be a blue-collar town.
-42.65% of the Hope workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hope, you'll notice that it is more blue-collar than most other communities in America.
+42.65% of Hope’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hope is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Hope who work in office and administrative support (11.53%), food service (8.39%), and teaching (6.89%).

 The rate of college-level education in Hope is quite a bit lower than the national average among all cities of 21.84%: just 10.46% of people here over 25 have a bachelor's degree or an advanced degree.